ENCCS/intermediate-mpi/content/derived-datatypes.rst

       MPI_Type_free(&mpi_pair);

-   Download the :download:`complete source code <code/struct-extent-size-solution.c>`

 .. challenge:: More message passing Pokémons

    We will revisit the Pokémon example from above using custom datatypes.

+   You can find a scaffold for the code in the ``content/code/day-1/07_pokemon-type-create-struct`` folder.
+   You will have to complete the source code to compile and run correctly: follow the hints in the source file.
+A working solution is in the ``solution`` subfolder.

    .. tabs::

       .. tab:: Pokémons, again!

-         1. Download the :download:`scaffold source code <code/pokemon-type-create-struct.c>`.
-            Open it and read through it.
-         2. Define the C ``struct`` for a pokémon.
+         #.
+Define the C ``struct`` for a pokémon.
 This has to contain:

             - The attacking pokémon's name: a ``char`` array.
             - How many life points it has: a ``double``.
             - The damage its attack will inflict: an ``int``.
             - A damage multiplier: a ``double``.

-         3. Create its corresponding MPI datatype.
+         #.
+Create its corresponding MPI datatype.
-         4. Print it out on the receiving process.
+         #.
+Print it out on the receiving process.

          Compile with::

            mpicc -g -Wall -std=c11 pokemon-type-create-struct.c -o pokemon-type-create-struct

          What happens if you don't commit the type?

-         Download a :download:`working solution <code/pokemon-type-create-struct-solution.c>`

       .. tab:: Superbonus